jkrogager/VoigtFit/docs/documentation.rst

 When this keyword is present, the best-fit total abundances for the defined ions in the dataset will be converted to metallicities for each ion, that is, the abundance ratio of the given ion to neutral hydrogen relative to Solar abundances from Asplund et al. (2009) is calculated.

-save  [ filename ]

-filename	the filename used for the graphic output and for parameter output
-		If no filename is given, the dataset ‘name’ will be used.

-The graphic output will be saved in pdf format and the parameter files will be saved as ascii files:
-The best-fit parameters will be saved to dataset_name.fit and the best-fit continuum parameters will be saved to dataset_name.cont.

-name :  dataset_name
-dataset_name		gives the name of the dataset.

-The dataset is automatically saved (as dataset_name.dataset), and if a dataset of the given name is present, it will be loaded automatically.

-z_sys :  z_sys
-z_sys		gives the systemic redshift of the absorption system.

-Relative velocities are calculated with respect to this redshift.

 nomask